Monty/mdbook-from-HTML-ebook/src/README.md

 To prevent text flowing around right justified paragraphs (class="right nomt") I added following horizontal lines (--- in chapters 1, 10, 11, and 12.)

-You can change the book to any installed font by modifying font-family.css appropriately.
+You can change the book to any "Web-safe" font by modifying font-family.css appropriately.